NCAS-CMS/s3view/readme.md

-# S3view
+# cfs3

+Package of tools for manipulating data held in S3 which can make use of the CF compliant metadata in the files,  and use, if it exists extra information conforming to a user defined  "Data Reference Syntax" (DRS) which covers some structured requirements for data and file attributes and filenames.

+For now, you need to git clone it, and install from the cloned repository using `pip install --use-pep517 -e .`

+You will almost certainly need to configure your access details using a minio configuration file as described below.

+## s3view

 Lightweight tool for navigating around an S3 repository, utilising minio tools (hence, to use it, you need to set up a minio configuration file (`config.json`) in your `~./mc` directory.
 See below.)

-For now, you need to git clone it, and install from the cloned repository using `pip install --use-pep517 -e .`

 To run it, simply run the script `s3view`, and there is help within that.